 Please note: This is not a sponsored post and I am not being compensated in any way for writing this post.
 All thoughts and opinions are my own, and information included in this post is either taken from the Peak Money website or resources/info I have been provided for the writing of this article…I just think this app is cool, okay!?

-At first glance, all Peak Money might look like is premium savings app that helps with budgeting and general money management.
+At first glance, all Peak Money might look like is a basic savings app that helps with budgeting and general money management.

 However, while helping users save and manage their money is the primary goal of Peak Money, the company strives to be different than many typical finance apps that put annoying fees and restrictions before the user.

 Peak Money, of Peak Financial Group, was actually founded largely by a team with backgrounds in health and wellness app development, non-profit work, and documentary filming, and the app takes a sort of mindfulness-focused savings approach that seems different than many traditional savings apps at first glance.

 Anyway, two very cool things I found out about the app are that Peak Money has been featured on the Apple App Store 3 times despite only having launched a few months ago, and that Grant Sabatier of Millennial Money is on the Peak Money Advisory Board.

 Pretty neat and promising stuff, all in all!
 Now, let’s look at some features!

 Peak Money is all about providing a personalized, user-friendly experience that makes budgeting and saving easier, and their app allows users to create ‘peaks’ for all of their savings goals.